miguelarbesu/miguelarbesu.github.io/_pages/about.md

 Not less important, I met my now wife Sara during that *Erasmus* stay.
 She had transferred from Spain to Florence after having enjoyed a *Leonardo* grant there.
 I like to think that our relationship is a success for the European exchange initiatives and I strongly support such policies.

 At the end of my time in Florence I met who would later be my PhD supervisor at the University of Barcelona, [Prof. Miquel Pons](https://bionmr.ub.edu).
-So, I moved to Barcelona in 2012 and did my MSc[^1] and then PhD studying the  the human proto-oncogene c-Src.
+So, I moved to there in 2012 and did my MSc[^1] and then PhD studying the  the human proto-oncogene c-Src.

 The thesis aimed to the characterization of a biologically important intrinsically disordered protein domain using mainly solution NMR.
 I was lucky to have a challenging project and an inspiring mentor, and our work allowed us to propose a general framework for the whole Src Family Kinases.

-In the last year of my PhD, I spent three months with the group of [Prof. Hartmut Oschkinat](https://en.wikipedia.org/wiki/Hartmut_Oschkinat), at the **[Leibniz-Forschungsinstitut für Molekulare Pharmakologie (FMP)](https://www.leibniz-fmp.de/home.html)**.
+In the last year of my PhD, I visited the group of [Prof. Hartmut Oschkinat](https://en.wikipedia.org/wiki/Hartmut_Oschkinat), at the **[Leibniz-Forschungsinstitut für Molekulare Pharmakologie (FMP)](https://www.leibniz-fmp.de/home.html)**.
 This gave me the opportunity to learn some solid state NMR and apply it to our intrinsically disordered system.

-After defending my thesis in 2018, I moved to Berlin to join the Oschkinat group at the FMP as a postdoctoral researcher, where I continue to study disordered systems (but not only), now combining solution and solid state NMR.
+After defending my thesis in 2018, I moved to Berlin to join the Oschkinat lab at the FMP as a postdoctoral researcher, where I continue to study disordered systems (but not only), now combining solution and solid state NMR.

 [^1]: The adaptation of the former 5-year study plans to the [Bologna process](https://en.wikipedia.org/wiki/Bologna_Process) caught me in the middle.
 The equivalency of the *Licenciatura* title to BSc + MSc was only recognized after I had done a MSc to access the PhD program.